fperf/fperf/README.md

 # Framework of performance testing

 fperf is a powerful and flexible framework which allows you to develop your own benchmark tools has never been easier.
-**You create the client and send requests, fperf do the concurrency and statistics, then give you a report about qps and latency**
+**You create the client and send requests, fperf do the concurrency and statistics, then give you a report about qps and latency.**
 Any one can create powerful performance benchmark tools by fperf with only some knowledge about how to send a request.

 ## Quick Start